Vote Nov 4th! | get info on Early Voting Oct 25-Nov 2 | Absentee ballots |voter Info

 Key Issues

 Our campaign is built around the issues that matter most to Pound Ridge residents.
 We are driven by deep concern for the issues that directly impact the quality of life in Pound Ridge.
-These priorities reflect what we’ve heard from residents and our proposed solutions—we’re ready to act.
+These priorities reflect what we’ve heard from residents along with our proposed solutions—we’re ready to act.

 We invite you to explore each of our key issues in greater depth.